 Q: If students become ill and return home to recover, will they receive room-and-board refunds for the days they are not on campus?

 A: Our current plan is that 19 Williams Drive will serve as the isolation area/infirmary for students diagnosed with COVID-19.
 Students may live there for no additional cost while they recover, or, if allowed by the Delaware General Health District, they may choose to go home.

 If a student goes home to recover and is able to come back relatively quickly (2-3 weeks), we will not provide a refund for the room or board charges.

 If a student becomes very ill and a medical withdrawal is necessary, all procedures associated with medical withdrawal will be effective.

-If we have a situation similar to spring, when we were required by the state to send students home, we will consider some form of partial room and board refunds, such as we did then.
+If we are required by the state to send students home at any point, we will consider some form of partial room and board refunds, such as we did in spring 2020.

 Please note that any adjustments and reconciliations would occur after the end of the semester.